DjangoGirls/tutorial/python_introduction/README.md

 Accidently, you just learned about a new type of object in Python.
 It's called a __Boolean__ -- and it probably is the easiest type there is.

-There are only two boolean objects:
+There are only two Boolean objects:
 - True
 - False